 There are various competing challenges between the regulatory markets approach and the alternative approach(es).
-A discussion of these challenges is beyond the scope of this paper, but is something that should be explored expeditiously while soliciting feedback from stakeholders and taking the other steps described in the plan for action in the following section.
+A discussion of these challenges is beyond the scope of this work, but is something that should be explored expeditiously while soliciting feedback from stakeholders and taking other steps described in the plan for action in the section below.